 The market perception of our products and related acceptance of the products is highly dependent upon the quality and reliability of the products that we build.
-Any quality problems attributable to the CleanSource DC, CleanSource UPS, PowerHouse or containerized infrastructure solution product lines may substantially impair our revenue and operating results.
+Any quality problems attributable to the CleanSource DC, CleanSource UPS or CoolAir DC product lines may substantially impair our revenue prospects.
 Moreover, quality problems for our product lines could cause us to delay or cease shipments of products or have to recall or field upgrade products, thus adversely affecting our ability to meet revenue or cost targets.
 In addition, while we seek to limit our liability as a result of product failure or defects through warranty and other limitations, if one of our products fails, a customer could suffer a significant loss and seek to hold us responsible for that loss.

-We currently operate without a substantial backlog.
+We currently operate without a sufficient backlog.

-We generally operate our business, without sufficient backlog of orders from our customers.
-Normally our products are shipped and revenue is recognized shortly after the order is received, usually within two quarters of the date of the order.
-Because historically our backlog has not always been sufficient to provide all of the next quarter's revenue, revenue in any quarter is often dependent on orders booked and shipped throughout that quarter.
-We are attempting to increase the size of our backlog to allow greater efficiency in production and to facilitate business planning and to improve revenue visibility.
-During periods of economic uncertainty, the rate of customer orders can quickly decrease, limiting our ability to build a substantial backlog.
-Therefore, there can be no guarantee that we can successfully build and maintain a meaningful level of backlog.
+We generally operate our business without a sufficient backlog of orders from customers.
+Normally our products are shipped and revenue is recognized shortly after the order is received and usually within two quarters of the date of the order.
+Because our backlog is not sufficient to provide all of the next quarter's revenue, revenue in any quarter is substantially dependent on orders booked and shipped throughout that quarter.
+We are attempting to increase the size of our backlog to allow greater efficiency in production and to facilitate business planning and to improve visibility, but there can be no guarantee that we can successfully build meaningful backlog.